jaenalaripin/Portfolio-Projects/Bike_Sharing_Cyclistic_Report_2024_02_15_v01.md

 Here are three recommendations that marketing team can use to boost Cyclistic transaction in the future:

-Here are three recommendations that marketing team can use to boost Cyclistic transaction in the future:

 * Perform promotions between April and October or spring and summer.
 People will use Cyclistic more during those time ranges.
 * Make workers the main target of ads.
 They use Cyclistic more often and earn the company more money.
 * Males ride bikes more often than females; the ads should be more targeted at males because they tend to easily become annual members.